The name of the corporation shall be ROANOKE BAR ASSOCIATION (the "Association").

 (6) There must be at least seventy-five active members of the Association present at the time the meeting is called to order in order to constitute a quorum for a meeting to give a judicial endorsement, and at such meeting only those persons who are active members of the Association in good standing as of the working day before the meeting shall be entitled to vote.
 No active member of this the Association shall participate in the balloting for a judicial endorsement if such member has participated or intends to participate in a meeting of any other bar association within the judicial circuit for an endorsement for the same judicial vacancy.

 (7) The Association shall endorse only one nominee per vacancy unless, (i) upon motion made prior to the balloting, two-thirds of the active members present and voting shall approve the endorsement of either two or three nominees, (ii) if a ballot with two nominees results in a tie, both nominees shall be endorsed, or (iii) if a ballot with two nominees results in a vote with a differential of five percent (5%) or less, both nominees shall be endorsed.
 In such case, the endorsement sent to the Legislature shall reflect which nominee had the higher vote count.
 No more than three nominees may be endorsed per vacancy, and the motions to endorse two or three nominees, respectively, shall be considered separately.
+In the event that the president determines that there are multiple vacancies for the same court, a nominee who wins the exclusive endorsement of the Association for one vacancy may not be nominated for another vacancy at the same meeting for the same court.
+This restriction shall not apply when the Association endorses more than one nominee for a vacancy.

 (8) The voting for nominees at such meeting shall be by secret ballot in writing or by electronic or other means approved by the Board.
 All ballots cast shall be turned over to the tellers appointed by the chairman of the meeting and the tellers shall count the votes.
 The tellers shall not reveal the number of votes cast for any nominee but shall report the name or names of nominees receiving a majority vote, if any.
 A majority vote of those present and voting shall be required for any endorsement.
 In the event the Association has passed a motion for multiple endorsements, each member may cast one vote only for each nominee up to the maximum number to be endorsed, and the two or three nominees, as the case may be, receiving the largest majority vote shall receive the endorsement of the Association.
 In the event that no nominee receives a majority of the vote on the first ballot, or in the case of multiple endorsements, in the event that fewer than the total number of nominees to be endorsed receive a majority of the vote, the nominee who receives the fewest number of votes and the nominee or nominees who did not receive at least 5% of the vote shall be deleted from the list of nominees for the next ballot, but such deleted nominees may be renominated thereafter.
 Voting shall continue until one nominee receives a majority vote, or, in the case of multiple endorsements, until the requisite number of endorsements have been made or it is apparent from the balloting that no further endorsements will be made by the members present and voting.